Matt Dickerson: Tennessee Titans

 Dickerson signed by the Tennessee Titans as an undrafted free agent on May 11, 2018.
-He made his NFL debut on September 23, 2018, in a 9–6 win against the Jacksonville Jaguars.
+He made his NFL debut on September 23, in a 9–6 win against the Jacksonville Jaguars.
 As a rookie, Dickerson played in three games with three tackles.

 On October 19, 2019, Dickerson was waived by the Titans.
-He was re-signed on October 22, 2019.
+He was re-signed by Tennessee on October 22.
 He was waived again on October 26, but re-signed two days later.

 In the Wild Card round of the 2020 playoffs against the Baltimore Ravens, Dickerson recorded his first career sack on Lamar Jackson during the 20–13 loss.

 Las Vegas Raiders

 Dickerson signed with the Las Vegas Raiders on March 22, 2021.
-He was waived on August 31, 2021.
+He was waived by the Raiders as part of final roster cuts on August 31.

 Arizona Cardinals

 On November 2, 2021, Dickerson was signed to the practice squad of the Arizona Cardinals.
 He was released on November 15.
 He was re-signed on December 27.
 He signed a reserve/future contract with the Cardinals on January 19, 2022.
-He was released on July 29, 2022.
+He was released by Arizona on July 29.

-Kansas City Chiefs (first stint)
+Kansas City Chiefs

 On August 8, 2022, Dickerson signed with the Kansas City Chiefs.
-He was waived on August 30, 2022.
+He was waived by Kansas City on August 30.